Publish AI-generated HTML as a shareable live link

 Can I publish a single AI-generated HTML file with PreviewShip?

 Yes.
-Upload the .html file, paste the HTML source in the console, or deploy the file directly with CLI/MCP.
+Upload the .html or Markdown file, paste the HTML source in the console, or deploy the file directly with CLI/MCP.
 PreviewShip packages it as index.html and returns a public preview URL.

 Do I need Git to publish AI-generated HTML?